Tohu Matua

 • Ernest Robert Godward, based in Invercargill, invented and patented an eggbeater that prepared eggs for a sponge cake in three and a half minutes - previously, it had taken 15 minutes.

-• The region's location and low electromagnetic noise levels make it well suited for radio astronomy, ionosphere research and tracking of spacecraft.
-Southland is home to New Zealand’s only commercial low earth orbit satellite ground station, where data is downloaded from satellites and spacecraft are commanded.
+• Southland is home to New Zealand's only commercial low orbit satellite ground station, where data is downloaded from satellites and spacecraft are commanded.